-RCW 70.05.120 allows any person to file a complaint with the Washington State Board of Health (boardBoard) alleging the failure of the local health officer or administrative officer to carry out the laws or the rules and regulations concerning public health.
-The Bboard shallwill review complaints that allege a local health officer, or administrative officer, has refused or neglected to obey or enforce the provisions of chapters 70.05, 70.24 and 70.46 RCW, and the state board of healthor Board rules, regulations, or orders.
-The Bboard will review a complaint to determine whether it merits a preliminary investigation.
-The Bboard may dismiss a complaint that is beyond the scope of RCW 70.05.120, lacks sufficient information to support a preliminary investigation, or is frivolous in nature.
-If the Bboard determines a preliminary investigation and to report their findings to the boardBoard.
-The boardBoard will then review the findings of the investigation and make a final determination regardingdetermine how to proceed.
-The Board may determine that further information is necessary, close the complaint; or hold a hearing based on the findings of the preliminary investigation.
+RCW 70.05.120 allows any person to file a complaint with the Washington State Board of Health (Board) alleging the failure of the local health officer or administrative officer to carry out the laws or the rules and regulations concerning public health.
+The Board will review complaints that allege a local health officer or administrative officer has refused or neglected to obey or enforce the provisions of chapters 70.05, 70.24 and 70.46 RCW, or Board rules, regulations, or orders.
+The Board will review a complaint to determine whether it merits a preliminary investigation.
+The Board may dismiss a complaint that is beyond the scope of RCW 70.05.120, lacks sufficient information to support a preliminary investigation, or is frivolous in nature.
+If the Board determines a preliminary investigation is warranted, the Board will assign staff or a third-party investigator, as appropriate, to conduct a preliminary investigation and to report their findings to the Board.
+The Board will then review the findings of the investigation and determine how to proceed.
+The Board may determine that further information is necessary, close the complaint, or hold a hearing based on the findings of the preliminary investigation.